secretstartups/handbook/hiring/recruiting-framework/req-creation/index.html.md

 1. The `Interview Plan`, is where you'll craft the hiring process and scorecards for each step in the process.
 The interview plan may not be known until after the Kick-off Session and may be skipped during the initial setup of the REQ.
 The CES will update the interview plan after the Kick-off Session.

-1. Every vacancy should have an `Application Review` stage.
-Typically no edits are needed on this stage.
+1. Every vacancy should have an `Review` stage.
+This is also known as Application Review by the Greenhouse Milestone.

 1. Some vacancies have an `Assessment` as the second stage in the process.
    - If your vacancy requires an assessment but there is no assessment stage already added, scroll to the bottom of the page and click `Add a Stage`.